Department and Program Descriptions

 ITALIAN

 The study of Italian helps students gain a deeper appreciation of the language, cultures, and literatures of Italy, Switzerland, San Marino, the Vatican, and the Italian diaspora worldwide.
-Italian courses at Williams are taught exclusively in Italian, with lively interactive engagement with film, media, music, art, and technology.
-The Italian faculty organizes many cultural events on campus, including film screenings, culinary events, and the weekly Italian Table in campus dining halls.
+At Williams we currently offer elementary and intermediate/advanced Italian as well as courses in translation that focus on Italian cultures and identities.
+The language courses are taught exclusively in Italian, with lively interactive engagement with film, media, music, art, and technology.
+We also provide cultural events on campus that help students learn more about Italian cultures, and practice the language.
 Each year, many students spend a semester or two in Italy with academic programs in Rome, Florence, Siena, Padua, Perugia, Bologna, Parma, and Lecce.
-And some of our students have won Fulbright teaching assistantships and scholarships for further study and work in Italy.
+Some of our students have won Fulbright teaching assistantships and scholarships for further study and work in Italy.

 For more on Italian Studies at Williams, see: https://cgllc.williams.edu/italian/